hmeiland/linuxaad/README.md

 Group members are obtained from the actual members in the AAD group; the members field in the extension is not used.

+## Utilities for modifying the schema

+To enable and use the schema extension properties for users and groups, some utilities have been created.
+These utilities are described here: [Utilities](utilities.md)

 ## App registration

 To give the libnss_aad and pam_aad libraries access to the Azure Active Directory (Microsoft Graph), they should be registred as apps and given permission to read user properties.